fragcolor-xyz/shards/docs/docs/learn/shards/primer/working-with-data.md

 Passthrough determines if data can pass through shards unaltered.
 It allows you to better control the state of the data moving through your program.

-Most shards take in data, processes the data, and outputs the results.
-In order to allow data to emerge from these shards unaltered, we can employ the shard [`Sub`](../../../reference/shards/General/Sub/). `Sub` saves the initial value passed in, and outputs the saved value at the end.
+Most shards take in data, process the data, and output the results.
+To allow data to emerge from these shards unaltered, we can employ the shard [`Sub`](../../../../reference/shards/shards/General/Sub/). `Sub` saves the initial value passed in, and outputs the saved value at the end.
 Any shards passed into the `Shards` parameter of `Sub` will run as per usual, except that the final output will be replaced with the initial input passed into `Sub`, thereby creating a passthrough effect.

-`Sub` has an alias `|` which eliminates the need for `->` to group shards together when passed into its `Shards` parameter.
+`Sub` has an alias `|` which eliminates the need for `->` to group shards when passed into its `Shards` parameter.

 === "Sub Example"
     ```{.clojure .annotate linenums="1"}